Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Results

 In Fig.~\ref{Fig:FM-D} (c), based on the estimated results about $b_c$ and $y_t$, data collapse is performed, where the horizontal axis represents $\frac{b-b_{c}}{ b_{c}}L^{1/\nu}$ and the vertical axis represents $Q$, and the data from different lattice sizes overlap very well onto a single curve.
 In Fig.~\ref{Fig:FM-D} (d), using the relationship in Eq.~\ref{eq:xx}, $\chi_{\text{max}}$ vs $L$ is plotted on a double logarithmic scale.
 The slope is obtained as $\frac{\gamma}{\nu} = 1.67(1)$.
 Using the estimated $y_t$, $\gamma = 1.26(1)$ is obtained.
 The error is calculated using the error propagation formula.
-For the exponent $\beta$, we use the scaling of the square root of magnetization defined in Eq.~\ref{eq:mf} as follows where $d=2$ is the dimension of space.
+For the exponent $\beta$, we use the scaling of the square root of magnetization defined in Eq.~\ref{eq:mf} as follows. where $d=2$ is the dimension of the space.
 The detailed derivation is shown in ~\cite{Fss_1}.
-Using a fit, we get $\frac{\beta}{\nu} = 0.189(4)$, and finally, $\beta = 0.14(2)$ is obtained.
+Using a fit, we get $\frac{\beta}{\nu} = 0.189(4)$, and finally $\beta = 0.14(2)$ is obtained.
 We also determine $\alpha = 0.482(8)$ from Eq.~\ref{aaaaa}.
 Finally, the exponents $\alpha$, $\beta$, $\gamma$, $\eta$ are obtained.